uf-mil/mil/gnc/perception/sub8_pcl/readme.md

 * Bayes filter buoy position for outlier removal
 * Implement more than one color
 * Add more visualization tools
+* Determine the physical center of the buoy

 ##### Usage